Bielzin12736437/zig-cross-compile-action/TARGETS.md

 | `s390x-linux-gnu`            | IBM Z / mainframe  |
 | …                            | …                  |

 Use-case: niche deployments, HPC, mainframe.
-Hier geldt: als Zig het target ondersteunt, zorgt de Action er *alleen* voor dat `CC` / `CXX` en de relevante env-vars goed gezet worden.
-Extra toolchain en sysroot-issues vallen buiten scope.
+The rule here is: if Zig supports the target, the Action will *only* ensure `CC` / `CXX` and relevant env vars are set correctly.
+Issues related to extra toolchains or sysroots are out of scope.

 ---

 ## Target aliasing

-De Action ondersteunt een aantal human-friendly aliases, die omgezet worden naar Zig-targets:
+The Action supports several human-friendly aliases, which match to Zig targets:

 | Alias          | Zig target triple      |
 | -------------- | ---------------------- |